 The problem is, website driven carpooling looked flashy, but it removes none of the underlying barriers that prevent people from giving carpooling a try.
 The car-poolers still had to do most of the work themselves – find a match, communicate, organise pickup times and locations, all very time consuming, all very inflexible.
 That fact that it’s online doesn’t solve remove these ‘effort and flexibility barriers’.

-The next and most exciting period in the development of carpooling came in 2007, when apple released the first iPhone.
-The advent of the smart phone, with its onboard computing power, location services finally allowed the idea of shared mobility and carpooling to remove all of those barriers that prevent people from getting involved.
+The next and most exciting period in the development of carpooling came in 2007 when Apple released the first iPhone.
+The advent of the smartphone, with its onboard computing power and location services, finally allowed the idea of shared mobility and carpooling to remove all of the barriers that prevented people from getting involved.

-The locations services means no more; “I thought you said you’d be waiting outside the library” conversations, driver and rider can see in realtime their location during the pickup.
+The locations services mean no more; “I thought you said you’d be waiting outside the library” conversations, driver and rider can see in realtime their location during the pickup.

-Googlemaps integration – means no more “turn left at the lights, third right, and I’ll be at the 17th house on the left”, simply navigate straight to the pickup point selected in the map.
+A Google maps integration means no more “turn left at the lights, third right, and I’ll be at the 17th house on the left”, now you simply navigate straight to the pickup point selected in the map.